LuckyPray/DexKit/doc-source/src/en/guide/home.md

 - Opcode sequence search (standard dex instructions only)
 - Annotation search (currently only supports search for string values)

-## Used Demo
+## Usage Example

-#### Demo App code
+#### Example Code

-> This is a host app's obfuscated code, and we need to dynamically adapt the hook for this method.
-Due to obfuscation, the method name and class name may change with each version.
+> This is an example app's obfuscated code, and we want to dynamically adapt the hook for this method.
+Due to obfuscation, the method and class name may change with each version.
 ```java
 public class abc {

     public boolean cvc() {
         boolean b = false;
         // ...